bertkesj/EpiFunctions/README.md

 categories) used in Poisson regression.

-Additionally, while Cox regression generally imposes the ‘proportional hazards’ assumption, that same assumption is also imposed in the poisson regressions.
+Additionally, while Cox regression generally imposes the ‘proportional hazards’ assumption, that same assumption is also imposed in these poisson regressions.
 In this setting, the proportional hazard assumption assumes that the effect of exposure on risk is the same across ages (i.e. there is no interaction between the time-scale age and exposure).
-It is a result from how the risk function is defined, which is the same in both types of regression.
+It is a result from how the risk function is defined, which is the same in both types of regression, and does not include an age x exposure interaction term.

-Finally, while the above examples can be replicated through existing packages, the current package allows for two extenstions:
+Finally, while the above examples can be replicated through existing packages, the current package allows for two extensions:
 1. defining the risk function as a linear (vs log-linear) function of exposure and
 2. outputting profile likelihood confidence intervals by setting